 So far, wedding planning is going well.
 We’ve started researching locations to have a 2020 elopement.
 We want it to be a destination elopement with just the two of us.
 The most important part about our wedding is that we are making all the decisions for us and no one else.
 We envision a beach wedding, ukulele playing in the background, and flowers galore.
 Magical and simple.

-We are going to choose a wedding planning service that handles all the vendors for us and are included in the package.
-We want a videographer there so that we can have a reception later on back home with friends/family and play video footage of the ceremony highlights.
+We will choose a wedding planning service that handles all the vendors for us and is included in the package.
+We want a videographer there so that we can have a reception later on back home with friends and family to play video footage of the ceremony highlights.
 Most of our process of choosing vendors will be online, reading reviews, and chatting with them over the phone since it’s a destination wedding.

 Photography by Cassandra Zetta